mikegolus/takeshape-archive/src/pages/index.md

 ---
 templateKey: home-page
+heading: >-
-heading: We create intuitive and enticing online experiences that connect your audience with your brand.
+  We create intuitive and enticing websites that connect your audience with your brand.
 ---